ensody/ReactiveState-Kotlin/README.md

 An easy to understand reactive state management solution for Kotlin and Android.

-ReactiveState-Kotlin provides you with the foundation for automatically correct and simple code:
+ReactiveState-Kotlin provides you with a foundation for automatically correct and simple code:

 * reactive programming: everything is recomputed/updated automatically based on straightforward code
 * demand-driven programming: resource-consuming computations and values are allocated on-demand and disposed when not needed